Poynting vector controversy in axion modified electrodynamics: DISCUSSION AND CONCLUSIONS

+In the end, to verify which description gives the correct solution will require experimentation, which will only be possible when the axion is discovered.

-This work was funded by the ARC Centre of Excellence for Engineered Quantum Systems, CE170100009, and Dark Matter Particle Physics, CE200100008.
+This work was funded by the ARC Centre of Excellence for Engineered Quantum Systems, CE170100009, and the ARC Centre of Excellence for Dark Matter Particle Physics, CE200100008.
 BM was also funded by the Forrest Research Foundation.

-\section{Appendix A: Derivation of Poynting Theorem Equations}
+\section{APPENDIX A: DERIVATION OF Poynting THEOREM EQUATIONS}